 31.50 inches x 47.25 inches x 0.75 inches (80 cm x 120 cm x 1.9 cm)

 Available for sale.
-Please email the artist if you are intertested in purchasing this painting.
+Please go to the Paintings for Sale page if you are intertested in purchasing this painting.

 Thalia is a Victorian yacht built and launched during 1889 by George F. Wanhill, Poole, Dorset.
 She is cutter rigged and has gaff sails and is built of oak frames with oak and pitch-pine planking, bronze fastened.
 In 1889 she was first registered for R. Foley, Commodore of the Royal Cork Yacht Club.
 She was based in Ireland until around 1914, then she was based on the Thames until 1963.